garden-io/garden/docs/terraform-plugin/about.md

 ## Next steps

 Check out the [terraform-gke example](https://github.com/garden-io/garden/tree/0.12.51/examples/terraform-gke) project.
-Also take a look at the [Terraform provider reference](../reference/providers/terraform.md) and the [Terraform module type reference](../reference/module-types/terraform.md) for details on all the configuration parameters.
+Also take a look at the [Terraform provider reference](../reference/providers/terraform.md) and the [Terraform Deploy action type reference](../reference/action-types/Deploy/terraform.md) for details on all the configuration parameters.

 If you're having issues with Terraform itself, please refer to the [official docs](https://www.terraform.io/docs/index.html).